Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 Next, we have some supplementary functions that assist the main game loop functions.

-draw_bases, homeplate and draw_static are pretty self-explanatory - they manage the display of the static elements that do not move during or in between at-bats. draw_bases is where the actual drawing of the base graphic occurs, while draw_static
+draw_bases, homeplate and draw_static are pretty self-explanatory - they manage the display of the static elements that do not move during or in between at-bats. draw_bases is where the actual drawing of the base graphic occurs, while draw_static manages the actual logic that determines the correct graphic to be displayed depending on the value of "runners".
+Admittedly, the method used is very crude.
+The value of